When Composite Likelihood Meets Stochastic Approximation: Introduction

 \section{Introduction}

-The seminal work of \cite{Besag1974} and the general framework proposed by \cite{lindsay_statistical_1988} have paved the way for the widespread adoption of composite likelihood methods as a practical approach for modelling multivariate responses with complex dependence structures (e.g. \citealp{henderson2003, bellio_pairwise_2005, katsikatsou_pairwise_2012, lee_learning_2015}).
-Such methods replace an intractable likelihood with an inference function constructed by multiplying many lower-dimensional marginal or conditional likelihood components, enabling frequentist estimation when traditional maximum likelihood approaches are infeasible or unattainable.
-See \cite{varin_overview_2011} for a comprehensive overview.
-However, in settings with large sample sizes and moderate response dimensions, the numerical optimization of the composite likelihood function requires evaluating a large number of likelihood components at each iteration.
+The seminal work of \citet{Besag1974} and the general framework proposed by \citet{lindsay_statistical_1988} have paved the way for the wide adoption of composite likelihood methods as a practical approach for modelling multivariate responses with complex dependence structures (e.g., \citealp{henderson2003, bellio_pairwise_2005, katsikatsou_pairwise_2012, lee_learning_2015}).
+Such methods replace an intractable likelihood with an inference function constructed by multiplying many lower-dimensional marginal or conditional likelihood components, enabling frequentist estimation when traditional maximum likelihood approaches are infeasible or unattainable; see \citet{varin_overview_2011} for an overview.
+However, in settings with large sample sizes and moderate response dimensions, the numerical optimization of the composite likelihood function requires evaluating many likelihood components at each iteration.
 Thus, it becomes, in turn, computationally unattainable.

-Natural candidates to deal with such settings are stochastic approximations, computationally convenient alternatives to numerical optimization that replace the score used by gradient-based routines with an adequately defined stochastic substitute \citep{robbins_stochastic_1951}.
-While computationally convenient, stochastic gradients (SGs) introduce an additional layer of randomness into the optimization on top of the data sampling variability, leading to a major inferential issue.

-When optimizing the likelihood of an observed sample, the typical offline setting of frequentist estimation, existing inferential results for stochastic approximations (\citealp{ruppert1988efficient, polyak1992acceleration}) are not able to provide valid statistical inference.
-This is because these results are obtained in an online setting for which data are collected sequentially.
-When applied to the offline setting, they only quantify the uncertainty injected by the SGs, but fail to incorporate the sampling variability of data.
-In addition, it is unclear how one should construct the stochastic gradient to balance statistical and computational efficiencies.